Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Courses_README.md

 ```
 ## 🔍 How to navigate this repository?

+The repository is structured to mirror the official academic organization of the Master's program.
+It is divided into three main folders, each corresponding to a different type of course:

+- `Foundation-Courses/` → Preparatory/leveling courses (Module 1)
+- `Core-Curriculum/` → Mandatory/core subjects (Module 2)
+- `Specialization/` → Elective specialization subjects (Module 3)

+Each of these main folders contains:

+1. A dedicated `README.md` file that provides an overview of the module and explains the general structure and purpose of the included courses.
+2. Subdirectories, each named after a specific course, which contain detailed and organized materials related to that subject.
 Each course is organized into its own folder, which includes subdirectories for different types of materials:
 - **Theory** → Lecture notes, summaries, class PDFs, etc.
 - **Practicals & Exams** → Solved problems, practice sheets, mock exams or past papers.